HvyD/Doom-player-Agent-Reinforcement-Learning/README.md

 # Artificial-Intelligent-Doom-player

-DOOM Ai
+DOOM RL Agent
 Agent made with OpenAI using basic heuristics of a point based system to win the the game.

+#### 7/25/2017
-DQN added with Tensorflow
+DQN with Tensorflow added
 #### 9/23/2018
-interation Policy added
+Policy Interation added
+Value Iteration added

 ![title](image/doomplay.jpg)